EduTips are micro-episodes of the Cult of Pedagogy Podcast.

 When I subjected my students to popcorn reading—and I did occasionally do it when I was an English teacher, because I didn’t know any better back then—I did it for a few reasons.
 First, it was a way of “getting through” content consistently; if everyone was listening to the same text at the same time, they were therefore all learning it.
 No one was getting ahead, no one was falling behind.
 The other reason, honestly?
 It kept everyone still and quiet.
 And for a teacher, keeping everyone still and quiet is sometimes an absolute necessity, especially when you don’t have a lot of effective teaching and classroom management strategies at your disposal.
 Other teachers have reported that they use it because students like it and because it provides reading and listening practice.
 When we look at its lack of actual effectiveness, we’ll see that most of these reasons fall apart.

 So what’s wrong with it?
-I’ll just give you the three most important reasons, which are backed by research you can find linked in the written version of this post.
-Just go to cultofpedagogy.com/edutips and click Edutip 7.
+I’ll just give you the three most important reasons, which are backed by research you’ll find below.

 - It’s terrible for comprehension.
 Listening to a text read aloud, with multiple interruptions, by readers at various skill levels, is a recipe for awful reading comprehension.